Safety Moment Ideas: 25 Topics to Enhance Safety Culture

 24. The importance of regular breaks

-Putting Your Safety Message of the Day to Work
+Putting Your Powerful Safety Message to Work

 In industrial settings, safety moments can set the tone for the day.
 Whether you’re reviewing a common topic or describing a new risk, an engaging discussion can get workers focused on keeping themselves and their peers safe.
 Five minutes every morning to ensure everyone goes home healthy and happy is time well spent.